 Forecast Comment

-In northern Japan, temperatures are forecast to remain higher than average through April, so earlier-than-usual flowering is expected; however, at present, it does not appear likely to be as markedly early as has been seen in many recent years.
+In northern Japan, temperatures are forecast to be considerably higher than average through April, so flowering is expected to be significantly earlier as well.

 First bloom / Full bloom Forecast